lorenzodbr/word-automata/README.md

 ## Installation

 Instructions will be added soon™.
+As of right now, you can just clone the repository and run the project with Maven, using Java $\geq$ 21.

 ## Usage